Goldman Sachs profit hit by weakness in trading, underwriting

 Analysts had expected earnings of $4.89 per share and revenue of $8.83 billion, according to IBES estimate from Refinitiv.
 It was not immediately clear if the reported numbers were comparable with estimates.

-Goldman’s main rival Morgan Stanley (MS.N) is expected to report quarterly results later in the week.
+Goldman’s main rival Morgan Stanley is expected to report quarterly results later in the week.
+(Reporting by Sweta Singh in Bengaluru Editing by Saumyadeb Chakrabarty)